pchapin/tutorialada/README.md

 * `gtkada_sample`.
 This program is intended to demonstrate the GtkAda graphical library.
 Right now it is little more than a placeholder (it displays a single button).
 A more interesting application (like a graphical version of the Hexdump sample?) would be better.
-This sample is known to work on Windows, but has not been chacked on macOS or Linux.
+This sample is known to work on Windows, but has not been checked on macOS or Linux.

 * `hexdump_sample`.
 This program is a simple command line hex viewer.
 It displays the contents of a file as a sequence of bytes in hex, along with the offset of each byte and its ASCII